94 Assisted Living Communities near Seattle

 Assisted living can be summed up as a community that offers round-the-clock care in a home-like environment.
 It can range in size from a single house to a large complex and typically offers seniors wellness programs, housekeeping and laundry services, social engagement, support with the activities of daily living (ADLs) and more.

-Services Available in Assisted Living Communities in Seattle
+What Services are Available in Assisted Living in Seattle?

 - Assisted living in its basic form must include a private apartment, occasional nursing care and help with administering medications and ADLs.